adamspanier/Distributed-Systems-Security/Documentation/Milestone2/DCS_Architecture.md

 3. Outgoing Distribution
 Source: [https://www.osha.gov/etools/electric-power/illustrated-glossary/sub-station](https://www.osha.gov/etools/electric-power/illustrated-glossary/sub-station)

 The incoming transmission section is comprised of incoming high voltage transmission lines.
 The distribution section is comprised of outgoing low voltage transmission lines.
-The power routing and coversion section holds the majority of the PSS devices:
+The power routing and conversion section holds the majority of the PSS devices:

 * **Lightning arresters (Surge Arrestors)** - Serve to divert abnormally high voltages to ground, generally in the case of a lightning strike